open-mmlab/Amphion/egs/visualization/SingVisio/README.md

 6. **User Study Preparation**: Design questionnaires for a user study to evaluate the system in terms of system design, functionality, explainability, and user-friendliness.

-7. **Evaluation and Improvement**: Conduct comprehensive evaluations through user study, case study, and expert study to evaluate, analyze, and improve the system.
+7. **Evaluation and Improvement**: Conduct comprehensive evaluations through a user study, case study, and expert study to evaluate, analyze, and improve the system.

 ## Tasks Supported in SingVisio

 There are five tasks in **SingVisio** System.
-- To investigate the evolution and quality of the converted SVC results from each step in the diffusion generation process, **SingVisio** support the following two tasks:
+- To investigate the evolution and quality of the converted SVC results from each step in the diffusion generation process, **SingVisio** supports the following two tasks:
     - **T1: Step-wise Diffusion Generation Comparison:** Investigate the evolution and quality of results converted at each step of the diffusion process.
     - **T2: Step-wise Metric Comparison:** Examine changes in metrics throughout the diffusion steps.

-- To explore how various factors (content, melody, singer timbre) influence the SVC results, **SingVisio** support the following three tasks:
+- To explore how various factors (content, melody, singer timbre) influence the SVC results, **SingVisio** supports the following three tasks:
     - **T3: Pair-wise SVC Comparison with Different <u>Target Singers</u>**
     - **T4: Pair-wise SVC Comparison with Different <u>Source Singers</u>**
     - **T5: Pair-wise SVC Comparison with Different <u>Songs</u>**